Namayan: Lamayan

-A third location, Barangay Namayan in Mandaluyong, bears the name of the kingdom, and was likely part of the polity, given its location on the opposite shore from Lamayan.

 Territory

 Namayan's territory has been described bordering Manila Bay, the Pasig River, and Laguna de Bay.
 A more precise description of Namayan's administrative area is given by Fr. de Huerta, who, noting that Namayan was a confederation of several barangays, identified these component communities as they were named during the mid 19th century.

-Namayan citizens called by the Army of Datu Makitan [Bai-Sai] shortened in Visayan dialect means [Bai ang ilahang sala atong ihatag sa ilaha] "Inilad" equivalent to deceived.

 Most are now districts or barangays within the modern City of Manila: